webyrd/underconstraints/README.md

 generate sound underconstraints in many (all?) cases, though, from the "normal" miniKanren code.

-Consider a `numeralo` relation that ensures a term is a legal Oleg
+Consider a `numeralo` relation that ensures a term is a legal "Oleg numeral" (a little-endian list of binary digits that must end with a '1' if non-empty), used in the pure relational arithmetic code in *The Reasoned Schemer*:
-numeral:

 ```
 (define numeralo